yahayuta/draponquest/README.md

 - ✅ ESC only exits battle after win/lose
 - ✅ Javadoc documentation for all main files
 - ✅ Debug logging for all major logic (see console output)
+- ✅ Random monster encounters (10% chance on movement)
+- ✅ Multiple monster types with unique stats and appearances
+- ✅ Monster class with individual HP and attack ranges
+- ✅ Balanced combat with reduced monster attack values
+- ✅ Modern battle UI with centered, spaced elements

 ## 🎨 Graphics and Assets

 The game uses the original GIF sprites and tile graphics:
 - `me1.gif` - Player character sprite
+- `monster1.gif` - First monster sprite
+- `monster2.gif` - Second monster sprite
 - `sea.gif` - Water tiles
 - `snd.gif` - Sand tiles
 - `stp.gif` - Steppe/grass tiles
 - `wd.gif` - Forest/wood tiles

 All graphics are preserved from the original DoJa version for authentic retro gaming experience.

+## ⚔️ Battle System

+The game features a turn-based battle system with the following mechanics:

+### Random Encounters
+- **10% chance** of encountering a monster when moving on the map
+- Encounters occur after movement, not during

+### Monster Types
+- **Monster 1**: 15 HP, attacks for 1-3 damage
+- **Monster 2**: 25 HP, attacks for 2-5 damage
+- Each monster has unique appearance and stats

+### Battle Mechanics
+- **Player HP**: Persists between battles, only resets on game over
+- **Turn-based combat**: Player and monster take turns
+- **Actions**: Attack (deals 3-6 damage) or Defend (reduces incoming damage)
+- **Victory**: Defeat the monster to continue exploring
+- **Defeat**: Game over screen with restart option

+### Battle Controls
+- **Arrow Keys**: Navigate between Attack/Defend
+- **Enter**: Select action
+- **ESC**: Only exits after battle is complete (win or lose)

 ## 🔧 Configuration